31 min read

 What malware does ClickFix deliver?

 The most common payload is Lumma Stealer, responsible for 51% of observed infections (Microsoft, 2025).
-Other frequently delivered malware includes DarkGate, AsyncRAT, Xworm, NetSupport RAT, Latrodectus loader, ModeloRAT, and MIMICRAT.
+Other frequently delivered malware includes DarkGate, AsyncRAT, Xworm, NetSupport RAT, Latrodectus loader, ModeloRAT, MIMICRAT, and Atomic Stealer (macOS).
 Recent campaigns have also delivered ransomware-enabling payloads.

 Can ClickFix target Mac and Linux users?

 Yes.
-ClickFix affects all major operating systems. macOS campaigns direct users to paste commands into Terminal instead of the Windows Run dialogue, delivering Atomic macOS Stealer (AMOS) and other payloads.
+ClickFix affects all major operating systems. macOS campaigns have historically directed users to paste commands into Terminal.
+The April 2026 Script Editor variant uses the applescript:// URL scheme to bypass Terminal entirely, auto-opening Script Editor with a pre-loaded malicious script that the user runs by clicking a button.
 Linux systems are also targeted through terminal-based command execution.
 ESET confirmed cross-platform targeting in their H1 2025 report.

 What is CrashFix?